 Entry Requirements & How to Apply

-Students will normally have achieved a first class or second class upper division first degree (1st or 2.1 degree classification) in an appropriate subject, and/or equivalent professional standing or experience in Ceramics or other disciplines e.g. Fine Art, Design or related humanities programmes of study (based upon assessed
+You will normally have achieved a first class or second class upper division first degree (1st or 2.1 degree classification) in an appropriate subject, and/or equivalent professional standing or experience in a design, design crafts, or creative Industries discipline (based upon assessed

-How to Apply:
+How to Apply

 Applications for this course should be made direct to the university via our

 For up to date information on tuition fees and the financial support that may be available.
 Please refer to

 Postgraduate costs of study in CSAD

 Please note that costs will vary depending upon the scale and individual requirements of your work.
 In addition one-off purchases of personal tools and equipment will need to be budgeted for.
-Other costs such as printing, the purchase of textbooks; and cost of optional placements will also need to be accounted for by you.
+Other costs such as printing, the purchase of textbooks and cost of optional placements will also need to be accounted for by you.